Mxlted/WireGuardWoL/README.md

-# Raspberry Pi WireGuard WoL Forwarding & Relay
+# WireGuard Wake-on-LAN Forwarder (Python)

-This guide shows how to set up a reliable Wake-on-LAN (WoL) relay and forwarder using a Raspberry Pi running Debian and WireGuard.
+This guide explains how to set up a robust and efficient Wake-on-LAN (WoL) forwarding solution using a Raspberry Pi running Debian (or Raspberry Pi OS) with WireGuard.

+This forwarder listens for WoL packets coming through the WireGuard VPN (`wg0`) interface and rebroadcasts them onto your local LAN network (`eth0`).

-## ✅ Prerequisites
+## 🚀 Prerequisites

-- Raspberry Pi running Debian (or Raspberry Pi OS)
+- Raspberry Pi running Debian or Raspberry Pi OS
-- WireGuard server installed and functional (`wg0` interface active)
+- WireGuard server installed and working (`wg0` interface active)
+- Python3 installed

-## 🛠 Installation
+## 📦 Installation

 ### Step 1: Install Dependencies